openhab/openhab-addons/bundles/org.openhab.binding.wundergroundupdatereceiver/README.md

 ### Thing file

 Configuration using thing and item files is not the recommended method, as you have to manually replicate the configuration, discovery produces.
-Items must be named as the request parameters in the channel type table and must have the same types.
+Channels must be named as the request parameters in the channel type table and the linked Items should have the same types, so the request parameter names submitted by your particular device(s) need to be found before being able to write appropriate thing files.
-Items matching the request parameters submitted by your particular device must needs be discovered before being able to write appropriate item files.
+You need to intercept a request from your devices(s) using something like wireshark.
 Both thing and item files must be created manually to achieve the same result as automatic discovery.

 Assuming you have intercepted a request such as `https://rtupdate.wunderground.com/weatherstation/updateweatherstation.php?ID=MYSTATIONID&PASSWORD=XXXXXX&windspeedmph=3.11&dateutc=2021-02-07%2014:04:03&softwaretype=WH2600%20V2.2.8&action=updateraw&realtime=1&rtfreq=5`, you can configure a thing to intercept the request thus: